 - Accurate Sales Forecasts? | Only 28.1% of Forecasts Are Close to Being Accurate

-- Sales Reps Overestimate by Nearly 2X as Much as They Underestimate
+- Sales Reps Overestimate by Nearly 2x as Much as They Underestimate

-- Increasing Sales Forecasting Accuracy With AI
+- Increasing Sales Forecasting Accuracy With AI or Sales Forecast Software

 The Gap Between Forecasting and Reality | Inaccurate Forecasted Deals

 Forecast Accuracy Versus Reality in the Sales Forecasting Process

 In our latest study, “The Gap Between Forecasting and Reality,” we analyzed 270,912 closed won opportunities making up over $18.1 billion in closed sales revenue from 18 companies.
 It was an eye-opening exercise of sales forecasting statistics.

 However, our numbers have shown the disconnect is even more dramatic.
-There’s a huge gap between what sellers ‘think’ they do and what they actually do.
+There’s a massive gap between what sellers ‘think’ they do and what they actually do.

 Accurate Sales Forecasts? | Only 28.1% of Forecasts Are Close to Being Accurate

 This is significantly different than the CSO Insights number from 2016, which may be explained by the source of the relevant data.
 Specifically, CSO Insights gathered data through surveys, while InsideSales.com used software to track specific dollar amounts.

 Looking deeper, we found that 47% of 90-day predictions were off by a margin of more than half!

-Across all of our data, the average 90-day prediction for closed-won opportunities missed the mark by just over 31%.
+Across all of our data, the average 90-day prediction for closed-won opportunities missed the mark by over 31%.

-Sales Reps Overestimate by Nearly 2X as Much as They Underestimate
+Sales Reps Overestimate by Nearly 2x as Much as They Underestimate

 Sales reps are notoriously optimistic, and the truth is — you have to be, to be able to work in this business.
-However, sales rep’s poor forecasting skills often allow deals that will never close to linger in the pipeline.
+However, the sales rep’s poor forecasting skills often allow deals that will never close to linger in the pipeline.

 The data shows that when rep’s forecasts were off, they overestimated by an average $91,000 and underestimated by only $47,000.